LUK34/ASK-DCA/README.md

 ### (1) FROM:
 - It is used to specify base image required to run our application.
+- `FROM` instruction specifies the Base Image from which you are building.
 - **Example:**
 FROM openjdk:17
 FROM python:3.3